seancorfield/honeysql/doc/general-reference.md

 ```

 Since HoneySQL accepts any of the `clojure.core.cache.wrapped` caches and runs every data structure through the provided `:cache`, it's up to you to ensure that your cache is appropriate for that usage: a "basic" cache will keep every entry until the cache is explicitly emptied; a TTL cache will keep each entry for a specific period of time; and so on.

+> Note: because `IN ()` expressions are inlined, you cannot cache SQL that includes them.
+If you try to `format` a statement that includes an `IN ()` expression when you provide the `:cache` option, you will get an exception.
+See [#396](https://github.com/seancorfield/honeysql/issues/396) for details of why this doesn't work.

 ## Other Sections Will Be Added!